axllent/mailpit/README.md

 To build Mailpit from source see [building from source](https://github.com/axllent/mailpit/wiki/Building-from-source).

+## Usage

+Run `mailpit -h` to see options.
+More information can be seen in [the docs](https://github.com/axllent/mailpit/wiki/Runtime-options).

 ### Testing Mailpit

 Please refer to [the documentation](https://github.com/axllent/mailpit/wiki/Testing-Mailpit) of how to easily test email delivery to Mailpit.